-This winter’s abundance of snow may have been a thorn in the side to millions of adults across the country who had to shovel their driveways and sidewalks, but for millions of young people it was a dream come true—a winter wonderland in which to romp and play.
+Winters in which there is an abundance of snow find many adults across the country complaining about having to shovel their driveways and sidewalks, but for millions of young people it’s a dream come true—a winter wonderland in which to romp and play.

-Well, it does.
+Seeing this reminded of the verses in the book of Exodus where Moses comes down from Mount Sinai carrying the tablets with the Ten Commandments and “did not know that the skin of his face shone because he had been talking to God.”
+One might ask how this could possibly have anything to do with children playing in the snow, but it does.
 The abandon with which children enter into playtime, fully immersing themselves in the physical, mental, and emotional requirements of it, brings them to that place where the Source of Life, (God, if you will) resides.
 This unself-conscious interaction with pure Joy infuses them with Godliness; invigorates their bodies, minds, and souls; and makes their faces shine.
-And they do this without guile or an expectation that it will make them “more spiritual.”
+And they do this without guile or an expectation that it will make them more spiritual.

 In his teachings, Jesus exhorted his followers to let the children come to him for it is they to whom the kingdom of heaven belongs.
 He wanted his followers, who were caught up in the illusion of the imagined reality of existence, to be like children, whose natural state is to be in alignment with the Divine Source (the kingdom of heaven.)

-How about you?
-When do you notice that you or someone else is shining or radiant?
+Do you ever notice when you or someone else is shining or radiant?
 Try to think of activities and practices that you know bring you to your own center, which is the place where the God within you resides, which then results in your countenance being lightened.
-In my experience and my observations of others some of the things that do this are dancing, laughing, meditating, skiing, running, making love, singing, praying, and most importantly, playing!
+In my experience and my observations of others, some of the things that do this are dancing, laughing, meditating, skiing, running, making love, singing, praying, and most importantly—playing!

-Just as Moses’ face shone from having talked with God and the children’s faces shone from having through play been brought into God’s presence, may we all allow ourselves to enter into communion with the Holy One, so that we, too, can shine.
+Just as Moses’ face shone from having talked with God, and children’s faces shine from having through play been brought into God’s presence, may we all allow ourselves to enter into communion with the Holy One, so that we, too, can shine.